mac133k/zfs_exporter/README.md

 ```

 # Metrics
-Metrics are imported from the files in `/proc/spl/kstat/zfs/` and are generally called after the file they were extracted from with the `zfs_` prefix.
+Metrics are imported from the files in `/proc/spl/kstat/zfs/` and are generally named after the file they were extracted from with the `zfs_` prefix.
 The names of individual items from each stat file appear as 'stat' label values, ie.:
 ```
 zfs_arc_stats{stat='hits'}
 ```